-Once the student is accepted into the program, an immediate non-refundable deposit (to be applied toward tuition) of \$200 will be required of the student to secure a place in the class as indicated in section IA.
+The 36-hour MBA program is scheduled so that a student who is continuously enrolled and takes two classes per term can complete the 12 required courses to meet the degree requirement in as little as 18 to 21 months, depending on the term that the program is started.
+Once the student is accepted into the program, an immediate non-refundable deposit (to be applied toward tuition) of \$200 will be required of the student to secure a place in the class.